clicknium/clicknium-samples/WebFillData/README.md

-# How to read data from excel and fill data on the web page
+# Read data from excel and fill in web form

 ## Setup